gofractally/psibase/doc/psidk/src/rust-service/tables.md

     // Store a message
     #[action]
     fn storeMessage(id: u64, to: AccountNumber, content: String) {
-        // Open the table. #[table(...)] defined the MessageTable type. let message_table = MessageTable::open();
+        // Open the table. #[table(...)] defined MessageTable. let message_table = MessageTable::open();

-        // This will overwrite any messages with the same ID, including
+        // This will overwrite any messages with the same ID,
-        // messages from other users.
-It also allows users to insert
+        // including messages from other users.
+It also allows users
-        // messages out of order.
-We'll fix both issues below. message_table
+        // to insert messages out of order.
+We'll fix both issues
+        // below.
+        message_table
             .put(&Message {
                 id,